camarman/GTRPy/README.md

 1. Print out the equations obtained from each operation by clicking a single button
 2. Checking the Killing field condition for a given vector field
 3. Varying the type of a given vector and tensor field
-4. Calculating Covariant and Lie derivatives for scalar, vector and tensor fields
+4. Calculating Covariant and Lie derivatives for scalar, vector, and tensor fields

 ## Overview